Top 10 Best American Cities to Visit: 2 US Lists

 9. New Orleans, Louisiana.
 People aren’t spending as much time traveling here ever since Katrina and I think that’s a shame.
 It’s the best place in the South to visit not only because of the traditional party scene but because of the beautiful landscape and architecture and the rich history and cultural experiences here.
 Support the redevelopment of the area with a trip here.

 10. Tucson, Arizona.
-In fairness, I’m biased about this one because it’s my home town.
+In fairness, I’m biased about this one because it’s my hometown.
 Ultimately, though, I do think that Arizona is a really interesting state that should be on the list.
 The Conde Nast readers chose Sedona which is definitely one of Arizona’s top cities but I believe that Tucson has a more diverse selection of activities to offer to travelers while still providing a laidback vacation in a desert landscape.

 So in short, I think that there are tons of great places to see in the United States and I’m in agreement with the survey responders on some of these but there are others that I feel differently about.
 What would your top ten list of American cities to see look like?